 Spring Hill Elementary School

-- The teacher population of 48 teachers has declined by 12% over five school years.
+- The teacher population of 52 teachers has grown by 8% over five school years.

 |Grades Offered||Grades Prekindergarten-5|